ccb-hms/cachehttp/README.md

 If a URL of the form `http://192.168.0.1:<PORT>/local-nhanes/foo/bar.html` is requested, it will

-- check if the first part (`local-nhanes`) matches an existing local key (otherwise go to the non-caching branch)
+- check if first part (`local-nhanes`) matches an existing key (otherwise error)

-- call `fun(foo/bar.html)` to determine if the file should be cached (the default, if `fun = NULL`, is `TRUE`).
+- call `fun("foo/bar.html")` to determine if the file should be cached (the default, if `fun = NULL`, is `TRUE`).
 This is to ensure we can skip special URLs which are doing searches or something similar.
-Otherwise go to the non-caching branch
+Otherwise go to the non-caching branch.

-- If caching, use BiocFileCache() to cache, and serve the downloaded file
+- If caching, use BiocFileCache() to cache `<value>/foo/bar.html`, and serve the downloaded file

 - If not caching, download the file in a temporary location and serve